Disneyland, mon vieux pays natal: Synopsis

 On Monday, 12 June 2000, a man travels by train to Disneyland Paris.
 He ruminates about the legend of the Pied Piper of Hamelin, a man hired by the town of Hamelin to lure away a swarm of rats with his magic pipe.
 According to the legend, he successfully drives the rats away but is not compensated for his work.
 He later uses his pipe to lead all of the children of Hamelin into a cave hidden in a mountain, never to be seen again.
 The narrator thinks of the many people who travel to visit Disneyland Paris as having "[come] under the spell of Disneyland's pied piper".

-A computer-animated face named Engrid greets Disneyland visitors with "bienvenue, humain" ("welcome, human").
+An animated face named Engrid greets Disneyland visitors with "bienvenue, humain" ("welcome, human").
 The face periodically asks questions throughout the film, such as "when you travel through the universe, do you locate yourself with a map or do you find your way with your internal compass?" and "If you were a bird, which bird would you be?
 An owl or a dove?"

 While riding the Big Thunder Mountain roller coaster, the narrator ponders the nature of childhood and reality.
 He recalls meeting a park employee who wears a character costume of Goofy, and who was elected staff representative by his costumed co-workers.
 This Goofy met with management to complain about the costumes, which are described as uncomfortable in both winter and summer, and difficult to see through and breathe in.
 Management assured Goofy that the costumed employees' concerns would be taken under consideration, and Goofy returned to his work.